Carriage by Air Act 1961

 The Carriage by Air Act 1961 (9 & 10 Eliz.
 2. c.
-27) was an Act of the Parliament of the United Kingdom that brought the amended (1955) Warsaw Convention into British law, repealing the Carriage by Air Act 1932 which gave the original (1929) Convention effect.
+27) is an act of the Parliament of the United Kingdom that brought the amended (1955) Warsaw Convention into British law, repealing the Carriage by Air Act 1932 (22 & 23 Geo.
+5. c.
+36) which gave the original (1929) convention effect.

-Act
+Provisions

-Sections 1 and 2 of the Act cover its application to the United Kingdom, with Section 1 allowing it to come into force when the Queen makes an Order in Council authorising it, and Section 2 using the same procedure for changing or limiting its territorial extent.
+Sections 1 and 2 of the act cover its application to the United Kingdom, with section 1 allowing it to come into force when the Queen makes an Order in Council authorising it, and section 2 using the same procedure for changing or limiting its territorial extent.
 Section 5 creates a statute of limitations for the convention, saying that no claim of damages for a violation of the convention can be brought more than two years after the problem, defined as either the date the goods arrived or the date they should have arrived.
-Section 7 allows the Queen to exclude military people, cargo and aircraft from the convention, and Section 13 binds the Crown to following the Act.
+Section 7 allows the Queen to exclude military people, cargo and aircraft from the convention, and Section 13 binds the Crown to following the act.

+Subsequent developments

+Schedule 2 to the act was repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.